prasannatdl/DotNetBuildPoc/README.md

-This is the training for checking Artifacts
+This is the training for checking Artifacts.